KanariaAlt/RenzAlt-Nightcord.de/src/content/posts/OriginOS-6-Vince/OriginOS6-vince.md

 - Format Data
 - Reboot System
 - install SukiSU manager apk to support KernelSU
-- If you need help.
-Contact Telegram User@XiaoLiuCN

 **Important Notes**
 - If Wi-Fi fails to connect, go to settings and set the MAC address to "use device MAC".